Releasing Graph Neural Networks with Differential Privacy Guarantees: Our Approach

-We review the necessary technical and theoretical components that we employ for the privacy analysis of our approach.
-We start by describing differential privacy (DP) and the related privacy mechanism followed by a more generalized notion of DP, i.e., \renyi differential privacy (RDP).
-More specifically, we utilize the bound on subsampled RDP and the advanced composition theorem for RDP to derive practical privacy guarantees for our approach.
+We start by describing DP and the related privacy mechanism, followed by a more generalized notion of DP, i.e., RDP.
+Specifically, we utilize the bound on subsampled RDP and the advanced composition theorem for RDP to derive practical privacy guarantees for our approach.
+For a complete derivation of our privacy guarantee, see Appendix~\ref{sec:appendix_theory}.